 Standard pulleys are made with no flanges, a single flange, or double flanges to hold the belt’s position and have one or two set screws to fix onto a shaft.
 Generally, a pair of pulleys would require a minimum of two flanges and proper alignment to ensure the timing belt will stay in position and not run off the pulley.
 Which pulley and how many flanges will depend on the system’s design, including orientation, size, and distance between pulleys.

-Timing belt drive pulleys can be made from many different materials, and the most common are made from lightweight aluminum, steel or plastic.
 Standard pulleys may be modified into custom timing belt pulleys to suit specific application requirements:

 - Keyway in bore